owenmorgan/fluentd-elasticsearch/README.md

 # fluentd-elasticsearch
-fluentd docker image pre-configured to forward in logstash format to a host specified in environment variables : es_log_host &amp; es_log_port
+fluentd docker image pre-configured to forward in logstash format to a host specified in environment variables :

+es_log_host
+es_log_port

 e.g.